alyraafat/FinalProject-13-Basic-Computer-Lab-Massively-Unscalable-apps/README.md

     * **Short-Lived Access Tokens:** These tokens are sent with each request to the API Gateway to access protected resources.
 Their short lifespan minimizes the risk of token hijacking.
     * **Refresh Tokens:** A long-lived refresh token is used to obtain a new access token without requiring the user to log in again.
 4.  **Gateway Authentication:** The **API Gateway** acts as the central entry point.
 It intercepts all incoming requests and validates the JWT access token before forwarding the request to the appropriate downstream microservice.

+## Bloom Filter for User Validation

+To optimize performance during user registration, the application employs a **Redis Bloom filter**.
+This is a probabilistic data structure that provides an extremely fast, memory-efficient way to test whether an element is a member of a set.

+**How it Works:**
+1.  **Purpose:** Its primary role is to serve as a "gatekeeper" to the main user database.
+It helps to quickly reject registration attempts with usernames or emails that are almost certainly not in the database, avoiding an expensive database query.
+2.  **Implementation:** We use the Redisson client to interact with a centralized Bloom filter stored in Redis.
+This ensures that all instances of the `user-service` share the same filter, maintaining data consistency across the distributed system.
+3.  **Startup Population:** On application startup, a runner first checks if the database has been seeded with initial data.
+It then populates the Bloom filter with all existing usernames and emails from the user database.
+This process is ordered to ensure the database seeder runs first.
+4.  **Validation Flow:** When a new user tries to register:
+    * The system first checks if the new username and email `mightContain` in the Bloom filter.
+    * If the filter returns `false`, we know with 100% certainty that the credentials are not in use, and we can proceed without querying the database.
+    * If the filter returns `true`, it means the credentials *might* exist (due to the small probability of false positives).
+In this case, we proceed with a database query to get a definitive answer.
+5.  **Updating the Filter:** After a new user is successfully created and saved to the database, their new username and email are added to the Bloom filter to keep it up-to-date.

+This approach significantly reduces database load for registration attempts with new credentials, enhancing the scalability and responsiveness of the user service.

 ## Design Patterns Used